Zac-Milioli/keras-deeplearning-experiments/README.md

 # keras-deeplearning-experiments
-Made following codebasics' tutorial on Deep Learning with Keras
+Made following codebasics tutorial on Deep Learning with Keras